mauer/xmidictrl/docs/README.md

 buttons and encoders.

 # Usage
-When a new aircraft is loaded, the plugin will search in the aircraft directory for a profile file called **midictrl.toml**.
+When a new aircraft is loaded, the plugin will search in the aircraft directory for a file called **XMidiCtrl.toml**.
 The profile uses the TOML language and holds information about the MIDI devices to be used and the mappings of the encoders and buttons.
 Further information about the TOML syntax can be found [here](https://toml.io/en/).

-The configuration of xmidictrl might be a bit intimidating at the beginning, but it is quite straight forward.
+The configuration of XMidiCtrl might be a bit intimidating at the beginning, but it is quite straight forward.
 Please don't hesitate to contact me if you run into problems.

 # Examples